CodyPhelps93/CS330-Comp-Graphics/README.md

+# Description of project
+The goal of this project was to build a 3d design using OpenGL.
+This utlized basic shapes that were moved together to create the image below.
+Each shape that is used was created using different vectors and can be found under the [MeshCreation class](https://github.com/CodyPhelps93/CS330-Comp-Graphics/blob/main/CS330%20Project/CS330%20Project/CS330%20Project/MeshCreation.cpp).
+The shapes are then built my own built rendering function.

+# School Questions
 1. How do I approach designing software?
 *	What new design skills has your work on the project helped you to craft? <br>
 I learned that I need to draw things out more.
 When I actually drew out the vertices and mapped them out on paper it made plotting them in the code just that much easier.